 will eliminate a lot of them.

 As mentioned: your sidewalk is your foundation, it will curve, turn, have cracks and even have places where it seems like it ends.
-Your goals in weight training are the same as anything else.
+Weight lifting goals are the same as anything else.

-Take them a step and one day at a time, the obstacles will always be there, the only way they can get in your way or end your hopes and dreams - is if you let them!
+Take them one day at a time, the obstacles will always be there, the only way they can get in your way or end your hopes and dreams - is if you let them!

-Use your imaginations creativity to achieve the most important thing in your workouts...
-Plan your Goals with rewards to be achieved, and Have fun!
+Use your imagination to achieve the most important thing in your workouts...
+Plan your Goals with rewards to be achieved, and make it fun!

 Once you’ve begun to achieve this, you are now beginning to understand goal setting.

-Find the place within yourself, that sparks your desire, if your desire is sparked enough it will light the flame under something even greater... your passion.
+Find that place within yourself that sparks desire, if the desire is sparked enough it will light the flame under something even greater... your passion.

 Burning passion, creates an enormous wave of energy from a source deep within.